aravindmunna/hello-world-react-and-typescript-book/React.md

 This example is assuming that someValue may get changed over time because it is in a state object (we aren't showing the code that would change the state to keep the code simple).
 If we know that someValue won't change during the components lifetime we would just use the props values directly in render (`Value set as {this.props.someDefaultValue}`).
 Since props are immutable and shouldn't change, we only move props to state in the constructor when we know the values will change.

-###React Component State

-You can think of state as the private members of the component.
-State is only accessible within the component, the parent cannot mutate state.
-A parent can pass in props to set default vaules for state during construction of the component.
-Components use state to enable interactivity.
-As event happen in the UI state is updated and this causes the React to rerender the DOM with the new state.
-So, state should only be used for a component's attributes that need to change over time.
-All other attributes should be props.